zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/introduction/introduction.md

 * Creating Oracle Kubernetes Engine and MySQL HeatWave
 * Loading data into MySQL HeatWave using mysqlsh and auto-pilot utility
-* Deploying open-source analytics tools (Superset, Grafana and Zeppelin) to analyze data in MySQL HeatWave
+* Deploying open-source analytics tools (Superset, Grafana, Jupyter, Redash, Zeppelin) to analyze data in MySQL HeatWave

 The following is the OCI architecture with all the components deployed